ConnorBurnsCoder/WaterPhysicsSimulation/README.md

 The project implements physics based rendering of fluid dynamics, creates and modifies 3d object, applies translucent shaders to the mesh, and uses multiple integration methods.

-View the animation by downloading the files and opening waterphysics.html in you webbrowser(definitely works on chrome, but may not work for all browsers)
+View the animation by downloading the files and opening waterphysics.html in your webbrowser (works on chrome, but may not work for all browsers)

 Important Buttons: